 For more ideas and guidance, talk to your child’s teacher: they will be very happy to help!

-White Rose Maths do not produce resources to sit alongside their schemes.
 You may want to consider buying a textbook/workbook for your child to use at home.
 Power Maths (published by Pearson) has been produced to fit alongside the White Rose Maths schemes.
 You can buy Power Maths textbooks from Amazon.